ExaByt3s/ccxt-rest-averager/readme.md

 should have two times the trading weight.
 I guess the values of 2 and 1 would also work in this case. for details on what exchanges are available see the ccxt-rest docs at https://github.com/franz-see/ccxt-rest

+### ccxt_exchange_name
+ccxt_exchange_name is the simulated exchange that the ccxt-server responds to, binance is set as default to support kelp using ccxt-binance as feed ccxt_exchange_name = "binance"

+### ccxt_exchange_account
+ccxt_exchange_account is the simulated exchange account used by the ccxt-server default is binance that is supported account name used in kelp for ccxt-binance ccxt_echange_account = "binance"

 ### mode
 in the default "weighted_averge" mode we get all the rate values from all the exchanges in the exchange array and do a total weighted averge calculation on the group of values returned.  failed returns are just ignored and not added to the averge. a failed return is also not added to the total_average value that is returned. mode = "weighted_averge"

-mode can also be set to "fallback in fallback mode we start with the first exchange in the exchange array and ignore trading weight values if a feed fails it will just try and get the neet feed in line in the array list the first feed that works is returned as the result, if all fail then we return result as failure mode = "fallback"
+mode can also be set to "fallback" in fallback mode we start with the first exchange in the exchange array and ignore trading weight values if a feed fails it will just try and get the next feed in line in the array list. the first feed that works is returned as the result.
+If all fail then we return result as failure mode = "fallback"

 ### min_total_average
-the min_total_average value is what we expect to return as failure if too many of the weighted averge return feeds fail. example if we have two feeds and one is weighted at 60 and one at 40 if we set min_total_averge of 50 then we will return without error if the 60 weight returns ok or if both return ok, otherwise we return the feed as failed if we set min_total_averge to say 30 then if eather return without failure or both then that value will be returned, only if both fail will return a failure min_total_weights = 60
+the min_total_average value is what we expect to return as failure if too many of the weighted averge return feeds fail. example if we have two feeds and one is weighted at 60 and one at 40 if we set min_total_averge of 50 then we will return without error if the 60 weight returns ok or if both return ok, otherwise we return the feed as failed if we set min_total_averge to say 30 then if ether return without failure or both then that value will be returned, only if both fail will return a failure min_total_weights = 60

 ### max_diff